Training structure

 8h

-"I - Physical characterization and biogeochemical cycles of coastal marine ecosystems II - Biodiversity and functioning of coastal marine ecosystems III Coastal and marine law; Uses, conflicts and integrated management of the coastal zone.
+"The content of this course unit consists of three main parts: I - Physical characterization and biogeochemical cycles of coastal marine ecosystems II - Biodiversity and functioning of coastal marine ecosystems III - Coastal and maritime law; uses, conflicts, and integrated management of the coastal zone.
 This course offers students a systemic approach to the study of coastal marine ecosystems from a highly multidisciplinary perspective.
-The physical structure of these ecosystems will be addressed through courses on their geomorphology and hydrology, with a particular focus on hydric couplings with the open sea and their watersheds.
-Their biogeochemistry will be addressed, in particular to describe carbon and nutrient flows through the water and sediment compartments.
-Several aspects of their biodiversity will be illustrated to describe the importance of these ecosystems as living environments for the species they support, and in particular the role of this biodiversity in their functioning.
-The coastal zone is densely populated by man (40% of the world's population).
-Particular attention will be paid to human uses (e.g. aquaculture) and their territorial planning, including the evaluation of their ecosystem services in an economic context, management and protection measures (e.g. Marine Protected Areas, Natura 2000), and professionals involved in the management of these environments will present practical feedback.
-Finally, the implications of the Law of the Sea for the management of coastal zones will be discussed. "
+The physical structure of these ecosystems will be addressed through courses on their geomorphology and hydrology, with a particular focus on water connections with the open sea and their catchment areas.
+Their biogeochemistry will be addressed, in particular to describe carbon and nutrient flows through water and sediment compartments.
+Several aspects of their biodiversity will be illustrated to describe the importance of these ecosystems as habitats for dependent species, with a particular focus on the role of this biodiversity in their functioning.
+The coastal zone is densely populated by humans (40% of the world's population).
+Particular attention will be paid to human uses (e.g., aquaculture) and their territorial planning, including the assessment of their ecosystem services in an economic context, management and protection measures (e.g., Marine Protected Areas, Natura 2000), and professionals involved in the management of these environments will present concrete feedback.
+Finally, the implications of maritime law for the management of coastal areas will be taught. "

 Tools and methods for the dynamic study of marine ecosystems